gastonstat/shiny-introstats/ch11-regression-errors/README.md

-# Regression Errors for Climbing Ropes data
+# Plot of Residuals for Climbing Ropes data

-This is a Shiny app that generates a scatter diagram to fit a regression line using Climbing Ropes data set, and then show the histogram of residuals.
+This is a Shiny app that generates a scatter diagram to fit a regression line using Climbing Ropes data set, and then show the plot of residuals.

 ## Motivation

-The goal is to provide a visual display of some of the concepts from __Statistics, Chapters 10-11: Regression__:
+The goal is to provide a visual display of some of the concepts from __Statistics, Chapter 11: The R.M.S. for Regression__:

-- Point of averages
-- SD line
-- Graph of averages
 - Regression line
-- Correlation coefficient
+- Plot of Residuals

 Reference: "Statistics" by David Freedman, Robert Pisani and Roger Purves (2007).
 Fourth Edition.
 Norton & Company.